340:25-5-67. Information disclosure

 (3) For further information concerning release of FPLS information, refer to the:

 (A) Federal Register, Volume 69, Number 148, dated August 3, 2004;

 (B) Federal Register, Volume 63, Number 162, dated August 21, 1998; and

-6. When a party to a child support case is represented by an attorney, per the Oklahoma Rules of Professional Conduct, Chapter 1, Appendix 3-A of Title 5 of the Oklahoma Statutes, CSS staff may not discuss the case with the party without the attorney's permission.
+8. When an attorney represents a party to a child support case, per the Oklahoma Rules of Professional Conduct, Chapter 1, Appendix 3-A of Title 5 of the Oklahoma Statutes, CSS staff may not discuss the case with the party without the attorney's permission.
 When a represented party contacts CSS for information and CSS has not received the attorney's permission to communicate with the party, CSS may only release case information available in CSS records, including the:

 (1) date and location of the next court hearing;

-(2) status of service of process of pleadings on the other party in actions initiated by CSS; and
+(2) status of service of process of pleadings on the other party in CSS initiated actions; and

 (3) child support payment information and arrearage balance information.

 9. When a party claims to be unrepresented but the court record indicates the party has representation, CSS initiates contact with the attorney to confirm the representation status.
 CSS communicates directly with the party and removes the attorney from CSS records even when CSS is unable to confirm representation after initiating contact with the attorney.
 At the conclusion of a court case with a final order, an attorney is not required to file a withdrawal from the court case.
 CSS does not add private attorneys in completed divorce or paternity cases or on an application unless CSS confirms the party's representation with the attorneys.
 When it has been over one year on a pending court action with no final order, CSS confirms representation with the private attorney before adding the attorney to the case.
 When there is no representation or confirmation, CSS does not add the attorney to the case.